Fergal Keane OBE

-Fergal Keane’s relaxed Irish brogue, lyrical and humane style of delivery has made Fergal one of the BBC’s best-known international correspondents and a highly entertaining and accomplished public speaker, event chair and after dinner speaker.
+Fergal Keane’s lyrical and humane style of reporting has made him one of the BBC’s best-known international correspondents and a highly entertaining and accomplished public speaker, event chair and after dinner speaker.

 Fergal was born in London in 1961 but was brought up and educated in Ireland.
 He began his career in journalism in 1979 as a reporter on the Limerick Leader and Chronicle, before moving to the national daily newspaper, The Irish Press.